furkanertan/six-spacex-dragon-rockets/README.md

 This is a simple Java library for managing SpaceX Dragon Rockets and Missions.
 The library provides basic operations such as adding rockets, assigning rockets to missions, changing statuses, and retrieving mission summaries.

+## Setup

+Prerequisites
+- Java 17 or higher
+- Maven (for building the project0

 ## Assumptions

 - Rockets can only be assigned to one mission at a time.
 (It means that rockets can change their mission's unless they are assigned to 1 mission.)